ADirin/DataBase_Solution/week6_ORM _JPA: M:N /Introduction_to_JPQL.md

 query.setParameter(1, "%T%");

 ```
+- The query parameter ? is set using query.setParameter().
+The value "1" specifies the position of the parameter, and "%T%" is the pattern that matches any name containing the letter "T".
 _________________________________________________________
 3. Criteria API: This programmatic approach to creating queries provides a type-safe way to construct queries using Java objects.
 The Criteria API is particularly useful for dynamic queries where conditions may vary at runtime, enabling developers to avoid the pitfalls of string manipulation and providing compile-time checks.